-Note: If the address is from a BYOIP address pool, you will never be charged for that address.
+Note: If the address is from a BYOIP address pool, you'll never be charged for that address.

 You're charged by the hour for each Elastic IP address that doesn't meet these conditions.
 For pricing information, see Elastic IP addresses on the Amazon EC2 pricing page.

 To see which Elastic IP addresses are provisioned to your account, check the Amazon EC2 console, and then choose Elastic IPs in the navigation pane.